andrymas/VideoSwiper/README.md

 ### 📁 Video Handling
 - **Batch Folder Selection**: Pick an entire folder of files.
 - **Wide Extension Compatibility**: Supports `.mp4`, `.avi`, `.mov`, `.mkv`, `.m4v`, `.webm`, `.flv`, `.wmv`, `.3gp`, `.3g2`, `.mpeg`, `.mpg`, `.ts`., `.jpg`, `.jpeg`, `.png`, `.webp`, `.gif`, `.bmp`, `.wbmp`
-- **MediaGatherer (Beta)**: Automatically gather files from nested directories into a single folder (with copy or move mode).
+- **MediaGatherer**: Automatically gather files from nested directories into a single folder (with copy or move mode).

 ### 🖼️ Thumbnail Collage
-- **Collage Generation**: Extracts evenly spaced frames and arranges them into a grid using Python, OpenCV, and Pillow.
+- **Collage Generation**: Extracts evenly spaced frames and arranges them into a grid using a custom Rust algorithm.
 - **Configurable Collage Quality**: Adjust output resolution and frame count.
 - **Zoom & Drag**: Zoom into collages and scroll by dragging with your mouse.

 ### ⚡ Performance & Control
-- **Parallel Processing**: Run multiple Python workers with real-time progress feedback.
+- **Parallel Processing**: Use multiple threads with real-time progress feedback.
 - **Progress Indicator**: Displays a counter while generating thumbnails.
-- **Dynamic Aspect Ratio**: Video player adapts automatically to video dimensions.

 ### 🎛️ UI & Usability
 - **Bottom Action Bar**: Reorganized UI for easier navigation and quicker access.
-- **Portrait Video Support**: Improved layout for vertical videos.
-- **Autoplay & Auto-Mute Settings**: Customize playback behavior (start paused, muted, or autoplay).
 - **Trash Folder System**: Files are not deleted directly—rejected videos go into a dedicated trash folder.
 - **Slider Improvements**: Refined sliders for async job count and frame selection.

 ### 🔮 Future plans
 - **Video compression**
-- **Android port**
 - **Create a better icon for the project**
 - **Batch selection with grid**
+-**Custom settings for each video**

 ---